 The FAMAS ("Fusil Automatique de la Manufacture d'Armes de Saint-Etienne," meaning "automatic rifle of the Saint-Etienne weapons factory") is another bullpup rifle and the main service weapon of the French military and foreign legion since 1978.
 The FAMAS was affectionately nicknamed "le Clairon"

-(the Bugle, due to its shape) by French troops during the '70s and '80s, and is accurate and durable.
+(the Bugle, due to its shape) by French troops during the '70s and '80s, and is pretty wierd.
 Includes a massive carrying handle (which spans half the length of the rifle), a built in bipod, and a colossal fire rate of over 1000 rounds per minute.
 Unfortunately, it's a solid case of Awesome, but Impractical

 , due to several design flaws and poor decisions.
 Due to severe problems with its delayed blowback action, which is powerful enough to rip apart regular NATO brass-cased 5.56x45mm cases and its rifling which does not stabilize standard 5.56mm NATO bullets (does terrible things to the accuracy, making it only accurate on par with 9mm pistols), it's also known as the range rifle, that is being reliable only when being shot on the firing range.
 If the SA80 has a reputation for crumminess due to mechanical problems, then the FAMAS is infamous for crumminess due to just plain stupid design decisions.
 The FAMAS G2 version was introduced in 1994, to (finally) bring the gun into proper compliance with NATO standards (it can now use standard NATO ammo instead of just the French-made rounds, and uses STANAG mags), and allegedly improves the reliability...but in yet another stupid decision or just poor funding, the French Army didn't bother to buy them, instead sticking with the inferior F1 model for another 18 years and counting.
 Only the French Navy did (and as far as anyone knows, the French Navy hasn't had occasion to fire them in combat), so the G2 version hasn't gotten a chance to prove itself and likely never will.
 The French government is planning to organize a bid call in 2013 to seek a potential replacement, although rumor has it that the F90note